LaifsV1/HOLiK/README.md

 HORef and HOLib are toy languages used as a proof of concept for higher-order symbolic execution with free variables of arbitrary order.

-- HoRef is a Higher-Order functional language with references.
+- HoRef is a higher-order functional language with references.
 - HOLib is a language to define libraries of higher-order stateful methods written in HORef.

 In the `/HOREF` directory, we have the semantics to perform symbolic execution of higher-order open terms where free variables are of ground type.
 That is, symbolic execution of higher-order programs where no undefined methods are being called at compile time.